priyanshusankhala/hasoc-hnlp/README.md

 # hasoc-hnlp
-Hate speech and offensive content detection
+Hate Speech and Offensive Content Identification in Indo-Aryan Languages